Home Compare NEE vs TRN.MI

 NextEra Energy vs Terna S.p.A.: Which Stock Looks Stronger in 2026?

-Terna S.p.A holds the cleaner structural position, with stability as the main driver and growth adding further support.
-NextEra Energy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Terna S.p.A carrying a narrow edge on stability.
+NextEra Energy still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON